Bounds on the suprema of Gaussian processes, and omega results for the sum of a random multiplicative function: Random multiplicative functions and Rademacher processes

 is almost surely convergent in the half plane $\Re(s) > 1/2$, and then satisfies

 On the other hand, writing $\zeta(s):=\sum_{n}1/n^{s}, \Re(s) > 1$ for the Riemann zeta function, we have the Euler product identity

-This is certainly valid when $\Re(s) > 1$, and almost surely extends to $\Re(s) > 1/2$ in view of Kolmogorov's Three Series theorem\footnote{This implies that $\sum_{p} f(p)/p^{s}$ converges almost surely when $\Re(s) > 1/2$.
-We then use the standard fact, proved using partial summation, that a Dirichlet series is a holomorphic function strictly to the right of its abscissa of convergence.} and the identity theorem of complex analysis.
-Thus in the domain $1/2 < \sigma < 1, 1 \leq t \leq 2$, say, we almost surely have
+This is certainly valid when $\Re(s) > 1$, and almost surely extends to $\Re(s) > 1/2$ in view of Kolmogorov's three series theorem and the identity theorem of complex analysis.
+[The three series theorem implies that $\sum_{p} f(p)/p^{s}$ converges almost surely when $\Re(s) > 1/2$.
+We then use the standard fact, proved using partial summation, that such a Dirichlet series is a holomorphic function strictly to the right of its abscissa of convergence.]\vadjust{\goodbreak}